How to Survive the Breakfast Buffet Table

 Buffets are easy to overeat at because there are just so many appealing food options.
-It can be easy to get in the mindset of taking a scoop of every food to fill the plate(s).
-However, this mindset is not ideal for weight loss or just feeling good afterwards.
+This can make it easy to get in the take a scoop of every food to fill the plate(s).
+However, this mindset is not ideal for weight loss or just feeling good afterward.

 Fill up with healthy options first.

 After scoping out the food options, go through the buffet first by filling up half the plate with fruit and vegetable options.
-Add in lean protein, like eggs, and a healthy fat source like whole yogurt or nut butter with toast.
+Add in lean protein, like eggs, and a healthy fat source, such as whole yogurt or nut butter, with toast.